 Cranberries are well known for their ability to effectively treat UTIs by inhibiting bacteria from adhering to the cells that line the bladder.
 They also contain vitamins like thiamin, riboflavin, niacin, vitamin B-6, E, C, and K, and the minerals magnesium, iron, phosphorus, sodium, potassium and zinc.

 The tiny tart berries are also full of antioxidants and phytonutrients: cyanidin, peonidin, quercetin, and flavonoids that help inhibit the growth of H. pylori bacteria and give them their bright red color.

-Here, the cranberries and walnuts go wonderfully with the orange zest and cheese, but don’t limit your cranberry/walnut pairing to only this cheese ball.
+In this Cranberry Walnut Cheese Ball, the cranberries and walnuts go wonderfully with the orange zest and cheese.
+But don’t limit your cranberry/walnut pairing to only this cheese ball.
 Some other delicious recipes with cranberries and walnuts are my Cinnamon Apple Chutney and Cranberry Walnut Granola from Renee at Raising Generation Nourished.

 Cranberry Walnut Cheese Ball

 - 1 8 oz. package cream cheese room temp

 - 1 c. shredded sharp cheddar cheese